 - Risk-based assessment of the long-term outlook for the Region.

 The Report underpins decision-making for the long term protection of the Great Barrier Reef.
-It was prepared by the GBRMPA based on the best available information and was independently peer reviewed.
-Many people contributed to the development of the Outlook Report including:
+It is prepared by the GBRMPA based on the best available information and is independently peer reviewed.
+Many people contribute to the development of the Outlook Report including:

 - Australian and Queensland Government agencies